Mathematics Placement Exam

 before coming to Winthrop for Summer Orientation.
 Not all students need to take the

-placement test.
+Mathematics Placement Exam.
 If you do not see your intended major in the list below, you do not

-need to take the MPE.
+need to take the exam.

 - Biology (all concentrations)